Frequently Asked Questions

 Am I obligated to interpret the test results of a client when the ordering pharmacist is not present?

 Another pharmacist is not obligated to interpret the results unless they have been identified as part of the system established by the ordering pharmacist for appropriate follow-up.
-Pharmacists should not refuse to provide service without referral.
-If they lack the necessary knowledge or context, they should refer the client to someone who can provide the appropriate interpretation.
+Pharmacists should not refuse to provide service without advising the client to see another healthcare professional.
+If they lack the necessary knowledge or context, they should refer the client to a healthcare professional who can provide the appropriate interpretation.